November 11, 2025

 The de-watering method is applied using air drying on sand beds, centrifugation, and filtration.

-Drying takes place due to evaporation and gravity drainage.
+Drying occurs through evaporation and gravity drainage.
 It requires a large area of land.

 Composting is one of the other ways to manage sewage sludge in treatment plants.